mgjam/nodejs-modules-lightweight-logger/readme.md

 # simple-logger
-Simple logger for nodejs application
+Lightweight logger for nodejs application

 ## Features
 Logs are serialized as JSON objects

 Possibility to extend log object by custom properties by injection

 ## Installation